Pachacamac Ruins And Barranco

 Duración: 4 Horas

-We will enjoy a tour around the bohemian district of Barranco before reaching the Pachacamac ruins, and admire the temple of the sun and the moon with amazing views of the Pacific Ocean.
+Before arriving at the Pachacamac ruins, we'll take a stroll through the bohemian district of Barranco, allowing you to admire the temple of the sun and the moon alongside stunning vistas of the Pacific Ocean.

-This tour is perfect for those who want to learn about the culture, history and architecture of a Pre-Columbian culture.
+This excursion is ideal for those eager to explore the culture, history, and architecture of a Pre-Columbian civilization.

 Ver Disponibilidad